 Another disadvantage to carrier-locked devices is that you’ll sometimes pay more for a device than you would if you paid for it outright.
 Generally, carriers will charge you the list price for a smartphone, but that same phone’s price may be lower at other merchants.
 Since you are paying a small amount monthly for the phone, carriers can easily “hide” the overall cost of the device from consumers who aren’t savvy when it comes to price comparisons.

 Finally, another big disadvantage to buying smartphones from carriers is the limited selection.
-For example, an unlocked OnePlus 8 will work just fine on Verizon, but you won’t find other OnePlus devices in a Verizon store.
+For example, an unlocked OnePlus 9 Pro will work just fine on Verizon, but you won’t find a lot of other OnePlus devices in a Verizon store.
 Many other devices are unavailable at specific carriers, which leaves your selection pool limited.

 Unlocked phones: Advantages